oatlog/oatlog/doc/planning_report/main.typ

 fn add((/* known */), (/* unknown */)) -> (/* known */);
 ```

-Obviously, this is just subtraction which a user could just write for themselves, but for the
+Obviously, this is just subtraction which a user could write for themselves, but for the
 backend this opens up more possible query plans.

 We find primitive collections to be conceptually complex, but to give an idea of how this could be
-utilized, we could have interesting queries like "what sets contains this element", "what multisets
+utilized, we could have interesting queries like "What sets contain this element?", "What multisets
-have 3 copies of something", etc. These are not actually implementable since the query results would
+have 3 copies of something?", etc. These are not actually implementable since the query results would
 be infinite, but if constrained to only return previously constructed values this becomes possible
 to query and even index on.

-Ideally, we would want to implement primitives and primitive functions in a way that users can
-create their own by writing some Rust code implementing some API.
+Ideally, we would want to implement primitives and primitive functions in a way that lets users create their own by writing some Rust code that implements some API.

 == Scheduling

 Semi-naive evaluation avoids recomputing known facts by requiring that all matches have at least one
 new/dirty bound variable.
 This is a great optimization, implementing using inclusion-exclusion, and
 very loosely speaking makes it $O(1)$ to generate potentially a new fact instead of $O(n)$.
 However,
-if it is done slightly incorrectly by marking a "new" fact as "old" too early, it is possible that
+if it is done slightly incorrectly by marking a "new" fact as "old" too early,
-  some facts will never be created.
+some facts may never be created.
 Eqlog schedules by running all rules without modifying the
-  database, removing rows in the database that are now wrong due to canonicalization and then
+  database, removing rows that are now wrong due to canonicalization, and then
   inserting everything back into the database.
 Eglog also runs all rules that do not create new
   e-classes until closure before running any rules that create e-classes.
 The motivation for this is
   that without creating e-classes, the size of the database is limited, and equal e-classes will be
   unified faster.

 Generally, we want to investigate ways to run rules differently often based on how they affect the
-e-graph, and ways to lower the overhead of tracking ages of database items.
+e-graph, and ways to lower the overhead of tracking the age of database items.

 == Code generation

 Since we are doing performance-critical code generation, we want to generate code that is easily
 reasoned about by rustc and in particular LLVM.
 This implies a strong benefit of static rather than
-dynamic code, to get better aliasing analysis, function inlining etc. We must balance this with
+dynamic code, to get better aliasing analysis, function inlining, etc. We must balance this with
-effective dynamism that could be useful for things such as query planning.
-Profiling our code guides
+effective dynamism that could be useful for query planning.
+Profiling will guide such decisions.
-us here.

 == Extraction